ikhaled28/mis-2018-exercise-4-opencv/README.md

 Mohammad Izabul Khaled #119013
 Tanveer Al Jami #119118

 We used "haarcascad_mcs_nose.xml" for detecting the nose area.
-For drawing the red circle we calculate the mid point of the nose area and for radius we calculated it from its (width*.25).
+For drawing the red circle we calculated the mid point of the nose area and for radius we calculated it from its width (width*.25).
+Also we used a absolute size which we described 20% of the Face size.